Michael Cohen (lawyer): Recording of discussion regarding Karen McDougal

-In 2016, Karen McDougal, a former Playboy model, claimed that she and Trump had an affair from 2006 until 2007, a claim that Trump has since denied.
+In late 2016, Karen McDougal, a former Playboy model, claimed that she and Trump had an affair from 2006 until 2007, a claim that Trump has denied.
 The National Enquirer paid McDougal $150,000 for her story but never published it, a practice known as catch and kill.
 On September 30, 2016, Cohen created Resolution Consultants LLC, a Delaware shell company, to purchase the rights to McDougal's story from the National Enquirer, though the rights to the story were ultimately never purchased.

 Cohen had been known to record conversations and phone calls with other people.
 According to his lawyer Lanny Davis, "Michael Cohen had the habit of using his phone to record conversations instead of taking notes."
-Altogether the prosecutors have been given more than one hundred audio recordings from the material seized from Cohen in the April 2018 raid, after the Trump team withdrew their claims of privilege for those items; reportedly only one of them features a substantive conversation with Trump.
-The existence of that tape was revealed on July 20 and the actual recording was released on July 25.
+Altogether the prosecutors have been given more than one hundred audio recordings from the material seized from Cohen in the April 2018 raid; reportedly only one of them featured a substantive conversation with Trump.

-On July 20, it was revealed that Cohen secretly recorded a conversation between Trump and him.
+On July 20, 2018, it was revealed that Cohen secretly recorded a conversation between Trump and him.
 The discussion involved a potential hush payment to the publisher of the National Enquirer.
 The recording had been classified as a privileged attorney–client communication by the Special Master reviewing the Cohen material, but Trump's attorneys waived that claim, meaning that prosecutors can have it and use it.
 The conversation in that tape occurred in September 2016, two months before the election and weeks after the Enquirer paid McDougal the $150,000.
 In the conversation, Trump and Cohen discuss whether to buy the rights to her story from the Enquirer, and Trump appears to approve the idea.
 Trump's lawyer, Rudy Giuliani, initially claimed that the tape shows Trump saying "make sure it's done correctly, and make sure it's done by check".
 Giuliani also noted that no payment was ultimately made, and asserted that Trump's team waived privilege and allowed the recording to be revealed because it shows no violation of law.
 The recording appears to contradict Hope Hicks, then Trump's spokeswoman, who said when the story of the Enquirer payment came out a few days before the election that the Trump campaign had "no knowledge of any of this".